What Are Good Strength Standards for Everyday Athletes?

 The Layer 2.1 strength assessments test basic strength, balance, mobility, and stability.
 They start by looking at the holy trinity of strength (grip, abs, and glutes) because a weak link in any of these three will result in poor results long term.

-We then progress to assessing single leg squat strength in combination with balance, mobility and stability – as highlighted by the Rear Foot Elevated Split Squat, the Airborne Lunge and Advanced Balance tests.
 If any of these aren’t completed, we know your body is lacking in lower body strength and doesn’t own mobility and stability.
 It then becomes clear we have some work to do to improve these areas.

-The only test I feel needs explanation in Figure 3 is the advanced balance test.
-Quite simply, stand on one leg in shoes with laces and socks.
 Whilst standing on one foot, unlace the shoe, take the shoe and sock off, and put them both back on.
 Finish by lacing the shoe up without falling over or placing that foot on the floor at any point.

 It’s a simple yes or no scoring system.
 Give it a go after reading this.